Triodos Bank has been structured and is managed to ensure we can achieve our mission.

 Triodos Bank Business Principles, the Dutch Corporate Governance Code and the Dutch Banking Code

 True to our values and business principles, Triodos Bank maintains and promotes the highest ethical business standards.
 It is in our DNA to do so.
-Our approach to sustainable banking is in line with good corporate governance as laid down in the external Corporate Governance Code and the Dutch Banking Code.
-Triodos Bank's corporate governance performance is monitored and reviewed continuously, and reported in the annual report.
+Our approach to sustainable banking is in line with good corporate governance as laid down in the Dutch Corporate Governance Code and the Dutch Banking Code.
+Triodos Bank's corporate governance performance is monitored and reviewed continuously, and reported in the annual report and on our website.

 Read more about:

 - Whistle-blower Policy

 - Position on tax

 Our business principles guide us in carrying out our mission.
 They provide the framework that supports not only our strategic future, but also the code of conduct that underlies our day-to-day business operations.
 The Triodos Bank bankers’ declaration ties in fully with these Principles.

 The Business Principles are an integral part of the contracts of employment of all Triodos Bank co-workers.
 In addition, the Business Principles are included in the introduction programme for new co-workers.
 The principles have been drawn up in consultation with the Board of SAAT and the Supervisory Board.

 The Dutch Corporate Governance Code (the Code) only applies to organisations whose shares are listed on a regulated market.
 Even though Triodos Bank's depository receipts are not listed on any regulated market, it chooses to endorse and comply with the principles and best practices of the Code.
 Although Triodos Bank generally complies with the principles and best practices of the Code, it has opted to consciously differ from it in several specific instances.